arambazamba/ng-adv/labs/lab-01/standalone-app/readme.md

     ![ng-new](_images/ng-new.png)

+    >Note: You could skip answering the questions by using the following command:

+    ```bash
+    ng new standalone-component-solution --routing --style=scss --ssr=false
+    ```
 - Go to `src/main.ts` and `src/app` and notice the standalone configuration, especially app.config.ts and app.routes.ts.
 Examine this files.
 Also notice tha `app.module.ts` is not present.

 - Create a navbar component in the shared folder.
 Notice that with a project that was create with Angular 17 all components are created as standalone components by default.